kkplein/ssm-doc/docs/qan.md

 ### Explain Section

-The Explain section enables you to run **EXPLAIN** on the selected query directly from the PMM web interface (simply specify the database).
+The Explain section enables you to run **EXPLAIN** on the selected query directly from the SSM web interface (simply specify the database).

 ![image](_images/qan-realtime-explain.png)